framely/community/docs/reference/annotations/providerannot.md

 ## SQL Data Type
 To create tables to store the frame instance, we need to map each slot of frame to a column in the database.
-SQL data type is a slot annotation, it defines the SQL data type for corresponding column for the given slot.
-Normally, we will automatically decide the SQL data type for each slot.
-But if the slot type is *kotlin.String* or customized entity(e.g. like *Demo.test.City* in the below picture), you need to specify the database type of the column.
+SQL data type is a slot annotation, it defines the SQL data type for the corresponding column for the given slot.
+Normally, we will automatically decide the SQL data type for each slot but if the slot type is *kotlin.String* or customized entity(e.g. like *Demo.test.City* in the below picture), you need to specify the database type of the column.

 Supported formats are `char(n)`, `varchar(n)`, `text`.
 Replace "n" with a number between 1 and 10485760, e.g. `char(16)`.
 To learn more about Character Types, click [here](https://www.postgresql.org/docs/current/datatype-character.html).